lelegard/zlib-everywhere/README.md

-## Using zling on all operating systems
+## Using zlib on all operating systems

 ### pkgconfig